onflapp/gs-desktop/README.md

 sudo -E ./build_world.sh
 ```

-The whole desktop is going to be installed in /Application, /System and /Library directories.
+The whole desktop is going to be installed in `/Application`, `/System` and `/Library` directories.
 Although this doesn't follow GNUstep/Linux conventions, it simplifies system scripts etc. as everything is in predictable place.

-### Start the GS Desktop
+### Start GS Desktop

 If you use modern login manager, you will see two new xsessions (normal startup and safe mode) for you to choose to log in.